Philippine typhoon survivors struggle to salvage Christmas

 The November 8 storm was one of the strongest ever to hit land.
 It wiped out virtually everything in its path, killing more than 6,100 people.
 Another 1,800 are listed as missing.

-More than four million people are homeless, celebrating Christmas in tents, evacuation centers, or in the ruins of their houses.
+More than four million people are homeless, celebrating Christmas in tents, evacuation centres, or in the ruins of their houses.

 Peter Lacandazo, 56, is for the first time spending Christmas without most of his family.
 Twenty-two relatives, including his wife, five daughters, sons-in-law, and grandchildren, drowned when the storm surge crashed ashore.